openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

  be more than 10,000 words (approximately the equivalent of 20 pages of 8.5x11 inch paper, with text single-spaced).

-For each question, type your response into the field under **Your Response**.
+#.
+For each question, enter your response into the field under **Your Response**.

-When you have completed responses for all the questions, select **Submit your response and move to the next step**.
+#.
+When you have completed responses for all the questions, select **Submit
+   your response and move to the next step**.

    If you need more time, you can select **Save Your Progress** to save a draft of your responses, and then come back and submit them later.

 After you submit your responses, if other learners have already submitted responses, the peer assessment step starts immediately.
 However, you do not